GoAbroad helps you answer the question: What kind of traveler are you?

 - King’s College London - Study Abroad Program

 Torn about your summer plans?
 Looking for a change next semester?
 Not sure if you want to be a world adventurer or put your college skills to work in an internship to kickstart your career?
-You’ve probably guessed, but there are ways to combine all your professional hopes and global adventuring dreams in one giant bundle.
+You’ve probably guessed, but there are ways to combine all your professional hopes and global adventuring dreams in one giant bundle thanks to new types of travel.
 A great bonus is the college credit you might be able to get simultaneously.
 Phew, talk about multitasking!
 Learn about the international side of your dream job and pick up real-world experience at legitimate companies and organizations, all while immersed in an entirely new work culture and environment.

 If you haven’t already heard it enough, we’ll stress one top benefit of any international experience or internship: RESUME!
 Not only are internships abroad great for your personal and professional growth, they’re great for your CV.
 Dazzle yourself and future employers through what you can achieve abroad.